eProsima/Fast-DDS-docs/docs/fastdds/use_cases/realtime/allocations.rst

 * All the DataReaders
   match exactly with 1 DataWriter.

-We will also limit the size of the parameters:
+We will assume that content filtering is not being used, and will also limit the size of the parameters:

 * Maximum :ref:`partitionqospolicy` size: 256
 * Maximum :ref:`userdataqospolicy` size: 256